Code-Institute-Submissions/Conors-Lexicon/README.md

 [Werkzeug:](https://werkzeug.palletsprojects.com/en/1.0.x/) For generating password hash for security reasons.

-[Datetime:](https://docs.python.org/3/library/datetime.html) Used to change the word of the day on the homepage
+[Datetime:](https://docs.python.org/3/library/datetime.html) Used to change the word of the day on the homepage.

 # Testing